mikematics22800/Cyclopedia/README.md

 # Cyclopedia

 An interactive web app for exploring historical Atlantic and eastern Pacific tropical cyclone seasons.
-Browse storm tracks on a 2D map or 3D globe, inspect season and storm metrics, and visualize intensity with Chart.js—all backed by a local archive of structured storm data from 1850 through 2025.
+Browse storm tracks on a 2D map or 3D globe, inspect season and storm metrics, and visualize intensity with Chart.js—all backed by a local archive of structured storm data from 1851 through present day.

 ![Cyclopedia](public/cyclone.png)